Patteerrik/hangman/README.md

 # HANGMAN

 * Hangman is a game which runs in the Code Insitute mock terminal on Heroku.
-It is about guessing words that will test the users creativity.
-A fun and perfect game for anyone who wants a brake from everyday stress.
+It is about guessing words that will test the user's creativity.
+A fun and perfect game for anyone who wants a break from everyday stress.

   ![Alt text](README-Images/README-Am_I_Responsive.png)